Takuma Yoneda

 Rate-Distortion Autoencoders (mathematically the same as VAE)

-Setting: Image compression where an image x is compressed to z.
+Setting: Image compression where an image xx is compressed to zz.